TesterJS/TesterJS/README.md

 ## License

-This project is licensed under the ISC License
+This project is licensed under the ISC License - see the LICENSE.md file for details